 A streamlined approach to state managed incident reporting.

-The State of Louisiana has 83% of the Sheriff’s Offices and 53% of the police departments reporting incident based crime statistics to Louisiana.
-Agencies undergo a certification process with the Louisiana Commission on Law Enforcement in order to submit crime statistics that meet the federal and state quality control standards.
+The State of Louisiana has 83% of the Sheriff’s Offices and 53% of the police departments reporting incident-based crime statistics to Louisiana.
+Agencies undergo a certification process with the Louisiana Commission on Law Enforcement to submit crime statistics that meet the federal and state quality control standards.
 Maintaining yearly compliance is constant effort for the law enforcement agencies and the Louisiana Commission on Law Enforcement.
 Each month, data is sent from Louisiana to the FBI for National Crime Statistics.